 To have the interior tell an authentic story of the locale, to create a design that is in harmony with the special characteristics of the local environment and the culture of its residents, which are the values that the Mercure brand supports.
 As does our studio.

 The hotel has split-level architecture.
 Every room has a different layout and different window levels, which is why we had to create an individual design for each room.

 To include the carved patterns of the Mordovian folk craftwork and elements of the mythology of Mordovia’s ethnic groups in the modern architecture of the hotel.
-Geometric patterns and shapes of interior details and decorations blend with the broken lines of the building, creating a harmonic architectural image, and the vivid local color brightens up the interior and adds coziness to it.
+Geometric patterns and shapes of interior details and decorations blend with the broken lines of the building, creating a harmonic architectural image, and the vivid local colour brightens up the interior and adds cosiness to it.

 To find some inspiration, we visited the museum of a famous artist, sculptor Stepan Erzia.
 Erzia’s work is permeated with love for his people, the Erzya Mordvins.
-We also found a deep appreciation for both the sculptor’s work, and the flair of these people.
+We also found a deep appreciation for both the sculptor’s work and the flair of these people.
 Throughout the hotel, we gave preference to natural materials and paints.
-We used a lot of wood in the finish and decorations, and chose pastel and green colors, the same as the museum, to emphasize the connection between the interior and the cultural heritage and history of the city.
+We used a lot of wood in the finish and decorations and chose pastel and green colours, the same as the museum, to emphasize the connection between the interior and the cultural heritage and history of the city.

 Erzia is famous for his wood sculptures.
 This is why we use this material a lot in our design: the Mercure brand panel in this hotel is made of wood; there is wooden furniture, panels with Mordovian patterns, and a light fixture made from a solid piece of wood.
 Local artist Andrey Kiryushkin created the wood sculptures based on our sketches.